bryborge/demo-grpc-web/README.md

 Envoy serves as that proxy for this project because it provides first-class support for gRPC, HTTP/1.1, and HTTP/2 out of the box.
 Though I haven't looked much further, it's probable that other service proxies would work nicely for this purpose.

+It's worth noting that, because protobufs support a variety of languages, the server and client could have been written in [nearly anything](https://protobuf.dev/getting-started/).
+The choice to build the server in TypeScript and the web client in JavaScript was fairly arbitrary.

 ### Built With

 *   [gRPC](https://grpc.io/) - A high performance, open source universal RPC framework